chatmail/dkim-milter/TUTORIAL.md

 The command `dkim-milter -V` should print version information.

+Second, ensure dkimdo is installed in the same way you installed DKIM Milter:
+`cargo install --locked dkimdo`.
+The dkimdo program will help with key setup later.

-Towards the end of the tutorial we will set up a system service that runs the `dkim-milter` command.
+Towards the end of the tutorial we will set up a system service that runs the `dkim-milter` program.
 But before that we need to prepare a working configuration.

 The default configuration file belongs at /etc/dkim-milter/dkim-milter.conf.